 See Security Considerations for details.

 Changing the registration process is highly recommended in production.
 By default, registrations for a new cluster are open to anyone with the proper URL.
 Once the admin user has registered with a new cluster, it is recommended to either turn off registrations or enable the admin-only registration feature.
 It is also recommended to disable signups for the Grafana dashboards.

-Please see the following documentation: Customizing Controller
+Please see the following documentation:

 Using TLS to encrypt traffic (including Workflow client traffic, such as login credentials) is crucial.
 See Platform SSL for the platform.